krishnaku/pypcalc/pcalc/docs/littles_law_history.md

-In every generalization of Little's Law we will examine, it shows that under certain conditions there is a provable, tightly constrained causal relationship between changes in arrival rate, time in system, and the average number of items in the system.
+In every generalization of Little's Law we will examine, it shows that under certain conditions there is a provable, tightly constrained causal relationship between the same key averages.
 What changes with each generalizations are the conditions - they become less and less restrictive, and make the law more general and easier to apply correctly in more contexts.